blendimaliqi/youtube-music-volume-control/PRIVACY.md

 The only data stored is:

-- Your last used volume setting, which is saved locally in your browser's localStorage
+- Your last used volume setting (stored as "ytMusicVolume" in localStorage)
-- This data never leaves your device and is only used to maintain your volume preference between page refreshes
+- This data never leaves your device and is used to:
+  - Maintain your volume preference between page refreshes
+  - Automatically restore your last volume setting when reopening YouTube Music
+  - Ensure consistent volume control across sessions

 ## Permissions